fiso64/slsk-batchdl/README.md

 Print all songs by an artist which are not in your library:
 ```
-sldl "artist=MC MENTAL" --aggregate --skip-music-dir "path/to/music" --print results-full
+sldl "artist=MC MENTAL" -g --skip-music-dir "path/to/music" --print results-full
 ```
 <br>

-Download all albums by an artist found on soulseek:
+Download all albums by an artist interactively:
 ```
 sldl "artist=MC MENTAL" -a -g -t
 ```